<em>Armeria</em>, sea thrift: to plant, to grow, to care for

 Armeria maritima Düsseldorfer Stolz - Sea Thrift

-It forms a beautiful blue-green cushion topped with small vivid reddish-pink flowers.
-This variety forms a compact, dense tuft as groundcover, in rock garden or as an edging.
+Forms a beautiful blue-green cushion topped with small, vivid reddish-pink flowers.
+This variety forms a compact, dense tuft suitable as groundcover, in a rockery or as an edging.

 • Flowering time June to October